Harry Rhodes – Prostate Cancer Patient Story

 Harry Rhodes, 81, underwent a PET scan to investigate some suspicious findings in his lungs.
 However, doctors found something else concerning – prostate cancer.

-Harry’s urologist referred him to Washington Health System Radiation Oncology, in partnership with UPMC Hillman Cancer Center for treatment.
+Harry’s urologist referred him to UPMC Hillman Cancer Center at UPMC Washington (formerly Washington Health System Radiation Oncology, in partnership with UPMC Hillman Cancer Center) for treatment.

 His health care team at first had differing opinions on whether he should undergo a hormone treatment, which is often used to supplement radiation treatment for prostate cancer.
 Thanks to a more than 10-year partnership between Washington Health System and UPMC Hillman Cancer Center, they were able to consult with other doctors from UPMC, and they decided to move forward with the hormone treatment as an additional safeguard to treat his cancer.